Extreme Corals News and Updates

 • Magnesium: 1200-1350 ppm

-Overcrowding can lead to aggressive competition between corals for space and nutrients.
-It's essential to provide enough space for each Acropora coral to thrive.
+Overcrowding can lead to competition among corals for space and nutrients, adversely affecting their health.
+Provide ample space for each Acropora coral to thrive, minimizing stress and promoting optimal growth.

 overall rating: